Perfectly tender kalua pork with the best Hawaiian flavor. Takes only 3 ingredients and 5 minutes of prep!

 Instructions

 - Remove pork and shred with 2 forks.
-Remove an excess fat.
+Remove any excess fat.
 Place back in the pot and let sit in the juices for 15 minutes, or until ready to serve.
-Serve over rice, in tortillas or a salad.
+Serve over rice, in tortillas, on a slider or in a salad.

 Notes